-Investing is a vital way to earn passive income since most savings accounts have near-zero interest rates.
+Investing is an essential way to earn passive income since most savings accounts have near-zero interest rates.
 However, you may think investing isn’t for you if you don’t have a lot of money to get started.
 Investing in stocks with little money was impossible a few years ago, but Acorns Investing has solved this problem.

 The Acorns app allows people to invest a few dollars at a time, making it possible for anyone to start investing.
 With premade portfolios that offer instant diversification and no required investing knowledge, the platform is one of the best investing apps for beginners.

 The platform makes it easy to find money to invest thanks to online shopping partners as well as the option to round up your debit card purchases.
 You can also open an online checking account and create investment accounts for your children.